ramachandran-lab/SWIFr/README.md

 --interactive \<bool\>: use to calculate posterior probabilities for a single site.
 You will be prompted for values for each of the component statistics, and the output will be a posterior probability for each class.

 --file \<string\>: use to calculate SWIF(r) on multiple sites, where argument is the filename (including relative path).
 File must be in the same tab-delimited format as simfile.txt above; any number of columns are allowed, as long as there is a column for each component statistic, and a header line that uses the names of the statistics exactly as they appear in component_stats.txt.
-Again, use -998 to denote any missing values.
-SWIFr.py will output a file with all of the columns from the original, plus n columns that record the prior value given upon input for each class, and n columns for the posterior probabilities for each class.
+Again, use -998 to denote any missing values. swifr_test will output a file with all of the columns from the original, plus n columns that record the prior value given upon input for each class, and n columns for the posterior probabilities for each class.

 --stats2use \<stat1 stat2 ...\>: use if you want to run SWIF(r) with a subset of the statistics that were used to train.
 Make sure that statistic names listed match those used for training.
 Can be combined with either --interactive or --file.